ott-jax/ott/README.md

         parallel.
 An OT problem is defined by a `Geometry` object, and a pair
         <img src="https://render.githubusercontent.com/render/math?math=%24(a%2C%20b)%24"> (or batch thereof) of histograms.
 The function's outputs are
-        stored in a `SinkhornOutput` named t-uple, containing potentials, regularized OT cost and an error term quantifying convergence of the algorithm.
+        stored in a `SinkhornOutput` named t-uple, containing potentials, regularized OT cost, sequence of errors and a convergence flag.
+Such outputs (with the exception of errors and convergence flag) can be differentiated either through backprop or implicit differentiation.

     -   The `sinkhorn_divergence` function in [sinkhorn_divergence.py](ott/core/sinkhorn_divergence.py), implements the
         [Sinkhorn divergence](http://proceedings.mlr.press/v84/genevay18a.html),